The following is an excerpt from Solutions Review’s 2017 SIEM Solutions Buyer’s Guide.

 How will we support our SIEM Solution?

-SIEM only works if you work it, and a typical SIEM deployment can require a team of up to eight full-time employees to properly manage it.
-A SIEM without a dedicated team of security analysts is like an empty castle: it may seem imposing, but it’s not stopping anybody.
+SIEM only works if you work it, and a typical deployment can require a team of up to eight full-time employees to properly manage it.
+A solution without a dedicated team of security analysts is like an empty castle: it may seem imposing, but it’s not stopping anybody.
 A SIEM is not a substitute for a security department, it’s a tool, and it needs a good technical expert and ongoing to work properly and deliver value.
-Before considering which SIEM is right for you, make sure your organization is prepared to properly manage one.
-Do you have the resources and personnel to effectively manage SIEM?
-Can you hire and train the staff necessary to support SIEM?
+Before considering which solution is right for you, make sure your organization is prepared to properly manage one.
+Do you have the resources and personnel to effectively manage this kind of solution?
+Can you hire and train the staff necessary to support this kind of solution?
 If not, you may be better off considering a managed services offering.

 What does my organization want to get out of SIEM?

 It may seem obvious, but you MUST know your requirements when evaluating SIEM or Security Analytics solutions.
 You wouldn’t buy a car without knowing what horsepower you need, or how many it needs to seat, and yet, many businesses rush into the buying process without fully considering their own needs.
 Before beginning the evaluation process you should rank your needs and your business drivers for adopting SIEM.
 What data sources do you need to log?
 Do you need real-time collection?
 Do you need to collect all security data or just a subset?
 What do you need to archive?
 For how long?
 How will you use data once collected?
 For Forensics?
 Detecting threats?
 Auditing and Compliance?